Classification of Yoga Postures

-Postures has always been a discussion in yogic culture.
+Yoga Postures has always been an important discussion in yogic culture.
 Some yoga schools classify yoga postures as STANDING, SITTING, LYING ON BACK & LYING ON STOMACH.
-While some yoga school will classify as: FORWAD BENDING, BACKWARD BENDING, TWISTING, INVERSIONS, EXTENSIONS & BALANCING.
+While some classify as: FORWAD BENDING, BACKWARD BENDING, TWISTING, INVERSIONS, EXTENSIONS & BALANCING.
+Here, i would like to explain traditional classifications of yoga postures as below:

 - Cultural Postures